micro-ROS/micro_ros_espidf_component/README.md

 pip3 install catkin_pkg lark-parser empy colcon-common-extensions importlib-resources
 ```

+## Middlewares available

+This package support the usage of micro-ROS on top of two different middlewares:
+- [eProsima Micro XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/latest/): the default micro-ROS middleware.
+- [embeddedRTPS](https://github.com/embedded-software-laboratory/embeddedRTPS): an experimental implementation of a RTPS middleware compatible with ROS 2.

+In order to select it, use `idf.py menuconfig` and go to `micro-ROS Settings > micro-ROS middleware`
 ## Usage

 You can clone this repo directly in the `components` folder of your project.